yousefis/DenseUnet_Esophagus_Segmentation/README.md

       organization={Springer}
     }
     @inproceedings{yousefi2020esophageal,
-      title={Esophageal Tumor Segmentation in CTImages using a 3D Convolutional NeuralNetwork}, author={Yousefi, Sahar and Sokooti, Hessam and Elmahdy, Mohamed S and Peters, Femke P and Shalmani, Mohammad T Manzuri and Zinkstok, Roel T and Staring, Marius},
+      title={Esophageal Tumor Segmentation in CTImages using a 3D Convolutional Neural Network}, author={Yousefi, Sahar and Sokooti, Hessam and Elmahdy, Mohamed S and Peters, Femke P and Shalmani, Mohammad T Manzuri and Zinkstok, Roel T and Staring, Marius},
       booktitle={arXiv},
     }